CDTDigital/CDT-ADPQ-0117/README.md

  3. Cancel and Track Orders
  4. Track, Analyze, and Visualize Orders

 Individual user stories were derived from the Epic, color coded by category to match the Epic, and grouped together to help the developers understand the primary intent of the deconstructed user stories.
 The epic was then deleted from the backlog.
-Refer to “Epic User Stories” at <insert doclink> to review the four epics and deconstructed user stories.
+Refer to [Epic User Stories](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/Epic User Stories.docx) to review the four epics and deconstructed user stories.

 ### Sprint Planning
 The timeboxed sprint planning meeting is a collaborative effort to commit documented backlog items into a sprint.
 Due to the aggressive timeline, only two sprints were planned.
 The user stories were clarified by the product owner and developers prioritized and estimated the backlog for potential sprint candidates.
 Two project activities remained from the Inception Phase sprint related to technology.
-Refer to <Sprint 1 Planning.PNG> for an example of the Trello board at the beginning of the first Construction Phase sprint meeting.
+See an [example of the Trello board](https://github.com/StanfieldSystems/CDT-ADPQ-0117/tree/master/documents/Sprint 1 Planning.PNG) at the beginning of the first Construction Phase sprint meeting.

 ### Sprint Backlog
 User stories, or cards, were committed to the sprint backlog list once developers confirmed they understood the development and had the capacity to meet their commitment within the sprint timebox.
 Once the sprint backlog reached capacity, the cards were updated with activity owners and the daily standup meetings were scheduled.